jennaepstein/ElPaso_RoadPrioritizationSystem_App/README.md

 # El Paso Road Prioritization System Application

 ### Hi there!
 This repository is for a final project for MUSA 611 at UPenn in collaboration with the MUSA Practicum.
-The MUSA 611 project will be completed by Kristin Chang and Jenna Epstein.
+The MUSA 611 project was completed by Kristin Chang and Jenna Epstein.

 ## Project Description